dagilleland/FP-Basics-TS/ComposePattern.md

 In TypeScript, the definition of a data type that describes the function will require us to also state the data types for the function's parameters and return type.
 That is, the data type of a function will describe the "signature" of the function.
+**Function signatures** are important because they tell you how to use or call the function.
 What follows is an example of declaring the data type for a function, and then applying that data type to the function definition.